Court Rules and Procedures Committee

 The Court Rules and Procedures Committee studies and develops suggested amendments to designated sets of court rules on a regular cycle of review established by the Washington Supreme Court.
 It also responds to requests for comment from the Court on proposals developed by others.
 The committee performs the rules-study function outlined in General Rule 9 and reports its recommendations to WSBA's Board of Governors.

 - A list of recently adopted rules proposed by the committee, other rule changes of interest, and suggested rule amendments can be found on this page.
 For more information, please visit Washington Courts.

-- Rules Adopted and Rules Published for Comments (By the WSBA Court Rules and Procedures Committee or by Others)
+- Rules Adopted and Rules published for comment (by the WSBA Court Rules and Procedures Committee or others)